Aizoh/VueVite/README.md

 ```
 Boolean props:</br>
 To pass props with a data type different to String, we must write **v-bind**: in front of the attribute we want to pass.

+**Modify Props<br>**
+When a component is created in the parent element we are not allowed to change the value of the prop received in the child element.
+So inside FoodItem.vue we cannot change the value of the ***'isFavorite'*** prop we get from App.vue.
+The prop is read-only from the parent, which is App.vue in our case.